dshanske/simple-location/readme.md

 will now be required to show maps for services that require API keys.

 ## Changelog ##

+### 3.5.0 ( 2018-12-xx ) ###
+* Another attempt to fix the setting of private location by adding testing
+* Enhance rest integration
+* Add timezone endpoint
+* Add geocode endpoint to replace reverse endpoint
+* Add airport lookup using method used by @aaronpk
+* Rename metric to SI to be more accurate as multiple measurements not just temperature
+* Store measurements in SI(meters, celsius, etc) and allow for change to imperial on the fly
+* Store additional weather parameters
+* Add sunrise and sunset parameters
+* Split Weather Station into a Separate Widget
+* Remove Station ID API settings in favor of widget
+* Add support for the US National Weather Service as a weather provider.
+It finds the nearest weather station and reports current conditions

 ### 3.4.1 ( 2018-11-02 ) ###
 * Fix for displaying map when altitude but no location is set